 This payment depends on how much you earn, the number of dependent children you have and any shared care arrangements.

-You cannot get the payment if you get a parent's allowance or a child's pension under the Veterans' Support Act 2014.
+You cannot get the payment if you get a parent's allowance or a children's pension under the Veterans' Support Act 2014.

 Minimum family tax credit